yoocky/blog/about.md

 permalink: /about/
 ---

-My English name is yookcy.
+My english name is yoocky.

 My job is a front-end engineer, now I'm working in qihoo.